wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/operating/cryptoservice-configuration.md

 When starting Corda the environment variables `FXPKCS11_CFG` and `FXPKCS11_MODULE` need to be set as detailed in Futurex’s documentation.
 Corda must be running with the system property `java.library.path` pointing to the directory that contains the FutureX binaries (for example, `libfxjp11.so` for Linux).
-Additionally, The JAR containing the Futurex JCA provider (version 3.1) must be put on the class path, or copied to the node’s `drivers` directory.
+Additionally, The `.jar` containing the Futurex JCA provider (version 3.1) must be put on the class path, or copied to the node’s `drivers` directory.
 The following versions should be used for the required Futurex libraries: 3.1 for the PKCS#11 library and 1.17 for the Futurex JCA library.

 ## Azure KeyVault